jdittrich/userNeedResearchBook/text/allURBook.md

 1. It confuses the interviewee – what should be answered first?
 2. Both, Interviewer and Interviewee need to remember both questions while talking and listening

-Only one question should be asked.
-So in the example above one question should be asked first, then the second:
+So, one question should be asked at once.
+In the example above one question should be asked first, then the second:

  <div class="example">